Key-Value Pairs

 Keys

-Key names must be valid Rust identifier, with the exception of - that would be converted to _.
+Key names must be valid Rust identifiers, with the exception of - that would be converted to _, and does not support strict or reserved keywords.

 Same keys across files

-The keys must be the same across all files, else the load_locales! macro will emit warnings.
+The keys must be the same across all files, else the codegen will emit warnings.
 The difference in keys is based on the default locale.

 Missing key

-If you want to explicitly state that this value take the value of the default locale, you can declare it as null:
+If you want to explicitly state that this value takes the value of the default locale, you can declare it as null:

 {